 Well-known songs, including "Oh Susannah" and "Row Row Row Your Boat," are presented with new words and titles, such as "I'm So Carsick" and "Go Go Go to Bed".

-A collection of haiku poetry for boys that features poems about tree-climbing, kite-flying, and other related topics.
+This collection of haiku poetry for boys features poems about tree-climbing, kite-flying, and other related topics.

 In this novel told through poems, nine-year-old Sam loves fishing with his dad, so when his pesky little sister horns in on their fishing trip, he is none too pleased.
-Includes primer on rhyme, poetry techniques, rhythm, stanzas, and poetic forms
+The book includes a primer on rhyme, poetry techniques, rhythm, stanzas, and poetic forms.

 Mabel blows a bubble that captures Baby and wafts him away, resulting in a wild chase that involves the whole neighborhood.

-A collection of poems based on a child's day-to-day experiences that includes a puzzle at the end of each poem.
+This collection of poems based on a child's day-to-day experiences includes a puzzle at the end of each poem.

-A collection of short poems which, when reversed, provide new perspectives on the fairy tale characters they feature
+In this poetry collection, the short poems, when reversed, provide new perspectives on the fairy tale characters they feature.

-Ernest Thayer's 1888 poem has taken a well-deserved place as an enduring icon of Americana.
-Christopher Bing's magnificent version of this immortal ballad of the flailing 19th-century baseball star is rendered as though it had been newly discovered in a hundred-year-old scrapbook.
+Christopher Bing's magnificent version of Ernest Thayer's 1888 poem about the flailing 19th-century baseball star is rendered as though it had been newly discovered in a hundred-year-old scrapbook.
 Bing seamlessly weaves real and trompe l'oeil reproductions of artifacts-period baseball cards, tickets, advertisements, and a host of other memorabilia into the narrative to present a rich and multifaceted panorama of a bygone era.

 A young student, who comes to love poetry through a personal understanding of what different famous poems mean to him, surprises himself by writing his own inspired poem.

-A collection of poems describing the characteristics and activities of a variety of insects.
+This collection of poems describes the characteristics and activities of a variety of insects.

-A collection of poems that celebrate the wonder, mystery, and danger of the night and describes the many things that hide in the dark.
+This collection of poems celebrates the wonder, mystery, and danger of the night and describes the many things that hide in the dark.

-Humorous retellings in verse of six well-known fairy tales featuring surprise endings in place of the traditional happily-ever-after.
+Humorous retellings in verse of six well-known fairy tales feature surprise endings in place of the traditional happily-ever-after.

-A collection of lively rhymes and tricky tongue twisters, poems for more than one voice, bilingual poems-- from classic Shakespeare and Lear to anonymous rhymes to contemporary riffs on everything under the sun.
+This collection of lively rhymes and tricky tongue twisters, poems for more than one voice, and bilingual poems features a wide variety of works, from classic Shakespeare and Lear to anonymous rhymes to contemporary riffs on everything under the sun.
 These poems just might inspire kids to memorize them.